7 June 2010: Launch of an animated 40th anniversary Ramsar logo

 > More downloads:

 World Wetlands Day 2011

-Wetlands and Forests is the Ramsar WWD theme for 2011, recognising that the UN has identified this year as the International Year of Forests.
+Wetlands and Forests will be the Ramsar WWD theme for 2011, recognising that the UN has identified this year as the International Year of Forests.
 It is of course going to be a year of double celebrations for Ramsar – celebrating wetlands and forests in our WWD campaign but also taking the opportunity to celebrate the Convention’s 40th birthday.

-Our WWD poster and leaflet look at the relationship between wetlands and forests.
+Our WWD poster and leaflet will look at the relationship between wetlands and forests.
 We often talk about terrestrial forests and their important role in the hydrological cycle and thus in the health of wetlands from mountaintop to coast.
 We’ll be looking more specifically at this relationship.
 Of course this is also a wonderful opportunity to focus on forested wetlands - our mangroves, nipah swamps, freshwater swamp forests, forested peatlands and seasonally flooded forests.
 Many of these deliver an amazing range of ecosystem services that support human lives and livelihoods.

 This will be our chance to focus on these wonderful wetlands.
 Where are they?
 How are they?
 Why do we need them?
 And we will be making use of this opportunity to encouraging countries to designate more of these vital wetland types as Ramsar Sites – a gift to Ramsar on its 40th birthday!